 Review and Agree to ExoStar’s Terms and Conditions

 Next, PCC eRx will redirect you to the ID proofing system.
 The first thing you see will be ExoStar’s terms and conditions.

 When you click “I Agree” at the bottom of the screen, ExoStar will send you a copy of the agreement and additional materials via e-mail.

 Verify Your Legal Name and Enter Your Address and Other Details

 On the next screen, verify your name and enter your address, date of birth, phone numbers, and the last four digits of your social security number.
 This information will be used for ID proofing for your EPCS registration.

 Click “I Agree” to continue.

 Privacy Concerns: The identification process for EPCS registration is similar to a credit check for a home loan or other identification procedure.
 In addition to the information on this screen, you will be asked a series of identification questions.
-None of the answers you give will be stored or recorded on your PCC system, on FDB’s prescription system, or on the ExoStar EPCS vendor system; they are used for one-time verification.
+None of the answers you give will be stored or recorded on your PCC system or on the ExoStar EPCS vendor system; they are used for one-time verification.
 If you are uncomfortable providing identity-related information, you can prescribe controlled substances using a traditional prescription pad.

 Answer Personal ID-Proofing Questions